“Can you recommend a good routine for building muscle after 50,” asks MK via email.

 Although shifting to lighter weights and higher reps is often enough to solve the problem, it’s worth experimenting with different exercises to see how you respond.

 In fact, the training variables I mentioned earlier will be affected by the exercises you do.
-Certain movements take less of a toll on your joints, meaning you can ramp up the frequency and effort.

 Weight machines come in for a lot of flak these days.
 But they’ve saved me from “injury hell” on more than one occasion, and may well do the same for you.